-Product Development Area Indication Phase I Phase II Phase III Filed ULTOMIRIS (ALXN1210/ravulizumab- Hematology/Nephrology aHUS 1 cwvz) (Intravenous) Neurology gMG 1 ULTOMIRIS (ALXN1210/ravulizumab- cwvz) (Subcutaneous) Hematology/Nephrology PNH/aHUS 1 ALXN1810 (Subcutaneous) Next Generation Subcutaneous Complement Inhibitor 1 ALXN1840 (WTX101) Metabolic Disorders Wilson disease 1 ALXN1830 (SYNT001) Intravenous Hematology WAIHA 1 ABY-039 FcRn 1
+Product Development Area Indication Phase I Phase II Phase III Filed ULTOMIRIS (ALXN1210/ravulizumab- cwvz) (Intravenous) Neurology gMG 1 ULTOMIRIS (ALXN1210/ravulizumab- cwvz) (Subcutaneous) Hematology/Nephrology PNH/aHUS 1 ALXN1810 (Subcutaneous) Next Generation Subcutaneous Complement Inhibitor 1 ALXN1720 (Subcutaneous) Next Generation Subcutaneous Complement Inhibitor 1 ALXN1840 (WTX101) Metabolic Disorders Wilson disease 1 ABY-039 FcRn 1

 In addition to our ongoing development programs, we hold a minority interest and option to acquire Caelum Biosciences (Caelum), a biotechnology company that is developing CAEL101 for light chain (AL) amyloidosis.
 CAEL-101 is a first-in-class monoclonal antibody (mAb) designed to improve organ function by reducing or eliminating amyloid deposits in the tissues and organs of patients with AL amyloidosis.
 A Phase 1a/1b study for CAEL-101 has been completed.
+A pivotal Phase 2/3 study investigating CAEL-101 as an add-on to current standard-of-care therapy is planned to begin in the first half of 2020.